Kyle Paralysis Injury Lawyer

 When a serious injury changes your relationship with your spouse, Texas law recognizes that the spouse who was not physically injured has also suffered a real and compensable loss.
 A loss of consortium claim allows the uninjured spouse to seek damages for the destruction of the marital relationship caused by someone else's negligence.

-Paralysis Injury Lawyers in Other Texas Cities
+Paralysis Injury Lawyers Serving Cities Near Kyle

 Injured in Kyle?
-Get a Free Consultation.
+Talk to a Paralysis Injury Attorney.